 Seared Pork in Sour Cream-Paprika Gravy

-- 1 lb boneless pork loin, cut into 1-inch cubes
+- 1 lb boneless pork chops, cut into 1-inch cubes

 - 3-1/2 tablespoons flour, divided